laxertu/connect4-ai-player/README.md

 Your goal is to write the "intelligence" piece of a Negamax algorithm (see https://en.wikipedia.org/wiki/Negamax) and defeat our Resident AI in a connect 4 match (see https://en.wikipedia.org/wiki/Connect_Four)

 Basically you'll have to write a **scoring function** that returns the amount of points that sums a given board, under the current player point of view.
-Amount of points indicates how favourable current situation is.
 Theory says that the more accurate your estimation is, more probability of victory you'll have.

 A Board class with some helper method is provided for counting lines of coins and other stuff, check it out.